 The Gingerloaf House is a cardboard cat playhouse in the style of Hansel and Gretel’s gingerbread house.
 This cat condo is for kitties that just love the holiday season and can't wait to get into the Christmas spirit.
-The cat playhouse kit comes with a cardboard gingerbread house and a large sheet of "candy" stickers to decorate it with.
+The cat playhouse kit comes with a cardboard gingerbread house, a large sheet of "candy" stickers to decorate it with, and a scratcher.

-Our gingerbread cat playhouse is an eco-friendly product, made completely of recycled cardboard.
-Inks are soy-based and designed to be used in human food packaging.
-Toners are FDA approved for direct contact with human food.
+Our gingerbread cat playhouse is an eco-friendly product, made of recycled cardboard.
+Inks are water-based and designed to be used in human food packaging.
+Toners and adhesives are FDA approved for direct contact with human food.
 The boxes and inks are made in the USA.

 - Made in the USA

-- Imprinted with human-grade toners and soy-based inks
+- Imprinted with human-grade toners and water-based inks

 - Made from recycled cardboard